NioniosFr/wp-maintenance/README.md

-# wp_maintenance
+# wp-maintenance

-A [wp-cli](http://wp-cli.org/) command to manage a [WordPress](https://wordpress.org) sites maintenance mode interval and the displayed maintenace page.
+A [wp-cli](http://wp-cli.org/) command to manage a [WordPress](https://wordpress.org) site's maintenance mode interval and the displayed maintenace page.

 ## Depends on